ayushguptacse14/ZKP-Auth-Protocol/Readme.md

 ### Server

 The server provides the authentication service through gRPC, offering the following functionalities:
-- User registration with unique usernames and private values 'x'.
+- User registration with unique usernames and passwords 'x'.
 - Creation of authentication challenges with random 'c' values for users.
 - Verification of authentication responses.

 ### Client

 The client interacts with the server to facilitate user registration and authentication:
-- Users can register with unique usernames and private values 'x'.
+- Users can register with unique usernames and passwords 'x'.
 - Users can log in by responding to authentication challenges using calculated responses 's'.

 ## Getting Started